mihhail-m/avaandmed-py/README.md

 ## Usage
 TBD...
-or see unit tests in the **tests** folder to get and idea how this library will be used.
+or see unit tests in the **tests** folder to get an idea how this library will be used.

 ## Development
 It's recommend to use virtual enviroment during the development.

 More information on virtual enviroments can be found [here](https://docs.python.org/3/library/venv.html).

 ```